KDVN/doc/kdvn_openerp_guide.rst

 **Job**
 -------

-	When you choose  “Job” (by click Project & Contract, then Job), the follow screen will appear.
+	When you choose  â€œJobâ€� (by click Project & Contract, then Job), the follow screen will appear.

 Job- List view screen: